moooooora/E_commerce/README.md

 # Offer Model and show it in offers page
 # show Offer in product details
 # make Variations Model and added in add_cart functions
+# fix group of quantity for cart variations